istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 and then grant more access to the workload gradually and incrementally.

 1. Run the following command to create a `deny-all` policy in the `default` namespace.
-   The policy doesn't have `selector` which means it applies to every workload in the `default` namespace.
+   The policy doesn't have a `selector` field, which applies the policy to every workload in the `default` namespace.
 The `spec:` field of the policy has the empty value `{}`.
    That value means that no traffic is permitted, effectively denying all requests.